Black Legend of the Spanish Inquisition: The Black Legend in Spain

-Misunderstandings
+Misconceptions

-Some common mistakes when reporting inquisitorial activity done by 20th century historians can't be considered fully part of the black legend, even though they are likely prompted by assumptions created by the Black Legend in Historiography.
-They tend to stem from a lack of awareness of the modern-bureaucratic nature of the Spanish Inquisition in a time in which most trials were still left to the judge's personal discrection and will.
-This are the most common:
+Some common mistakes made by 20th century historians regarding inquisitorial activity cannot be considered fully part of the black legend, even though they are likely prompted by assumptions created by the black legend in historiography.
+They tend to stem from a lack of awareness of the modern-bureaucratic nature of the Spanish Inquisition in a time in which most trials were still left to the judge's personal discretion and will.
+These are the most common:

 Trial-execution ratio

 High volume of investigations

 Like any bureaucratic system, the Inquisitorial tribunal had an obligation to consider and investigate every case that any citizen of Spain brought to them, regardless of social level of the accuser or the previous opinion of the tribunal about the veracity of the claim.
-As a consequence the number of raw cases that the inquisition had to handle and the number of processes it opened was astronomical, even if the actual conviction rate of the Inquisitorial tribunal was low, 6% on average.
+As a consequence, the number of raw cases that the inquisition had to handle and the number of processes it opened was astronomical, even if the actual conviction rate of the Inquisitorial tribunal was as low as 6% on average.
 The raw numbers of trials usually include cases of witchcraft or false accusations that were quickly identified as neighbours' fabrications and dismissed by the system.
-For example, the Spanish Inquisition trialed 3687 people for witchcraft from 1560 to 1700, of whom only 101 were found guilty.
-Other estimates of trial-conviction ratio for witchcraft are even lower.
+For example, the Spanish Inquisition tried 3,687 people for witchcraft from 1560 to 1700, of whom 101 were found guilty.
+Other estimates of the trial-conviction ratio for witchcraft are even lower.

-A common mistake in some inquisitorial historiography has been to report the number of trials as number of convictions, or even of executions.
-Another mistake is to assume that the elevated number of trials indicated an active prosecution and search by the inquisitors instead of cases brought to them, or to assume a high ratio of conviction per trial instead of reading through the entire sentences.
-The mistake comes from the high trial-conviction ratio in cases of heresy observed in Northern Europe in the same period, where verdict was not based on a system but left to individual discretion.
+The number of trials has commonly been misreported as the number of convictions or executions.
+The elevated number of trials has also been erroneously assumed to indicate active prosecutions and searches by the inquisitors instead of cases brought to them.
+The overestimation of the proportion of trials that resulted in convictions comes from the high trial-conviction ratio in cases of heresy observed in Northern Europe in the same period, where verdicts were not based on a system but left to individual discretion.